anlsanchez5/career-profiles/README.md

 # CareerProfiles

-This Ruby Gem provides a CLI to view profile information for career occupations per the CareerProfiles website.
+This Ruby Gem provides a CLI to view profile information for occupations by career interests per the Bureau of Labor Statistics website.

 ## Installation